Italy Flat Tax Regime: The Ultimate Guide for Investors

 Flat Tax for Business Individuals (Regime Forfettario)Small business owners, freelancers15% standard; 5% for new businesses (first 5 years)Annual revenue ≤ €85,000; must be tax resident; limits on prior activity and employment incomeUnlimited (as long as eligible)

-How to Get Tax Residency in Italy
+How to Become a Tax Resident in Italy

 How Can Global Citizen Solutions Help You?